VallariAg/Blog/content/blog/gsoc-guide/index.md

 ---
-title: "Guide for GSoC and Outreachy Applicants"
+title: "Hitchhiker's Guide for GSoC and Outreachy Applicants"
 date: "2022-12-15T22:12:03.284Z"
-description: "Complete guide for applicants - details about program's eligibility criteria, program schedule, selecting orgs/projects, and a step-by-step walk through the program phases, proposal template, and a brief story my experience"
+description: "Complete guide for applicants - details about program's eligibility criteria, program schedule, selecting orgs/projects, and a step-by-step walk through the program phases, and proposal template."
 ---